WIAA boys basketball: G-E-T carries confidence, momentum into West Salem sectional matchup

 “You can’t stop (Schmitz) and you do have to find a way to slow him down, otherwise he’s going to go out and get 45 or 50 on you,” Wagner said.
 “You have to find some way to slow him down, but to do that and not sacrifice giving their kids open looks is tricky.
 They handle the ball so well right now, so trying to slow him down and take away their shooters is a difficult task but our kids will go out and battle.”

-It’s been business as usual for West Salem so far in the postseason, beating ninth-seed Adams-Friendship 80-37 in Friday’s regional semifinal before taking down fourth-seed Wisconsin Dells in the regional finals Saturday 77-55.
+It’s been business as usual for West Salem so far in the postseason, beating ninth-seeded Adams-Friendship 80-37 in Friday’s regional semifinal before taking down fourth-seeded Wisconsin Dells 77-55 in the regional finals Saturday.

-The statistic that stands out to McCutchen from their last meeting with West Salem was shot totals.
+The statistic that stands out to McCutchen from his team's last meeting with West Salem was shot totals.
 The Panthers put up 80 shots compared to G-E-T’s 49 and did so thanks to the offensive rebounding efforts from the likes of senior forwards Peter Lattos and Brett McConkey.

 “They may be the best rebounding team in the state,” McCutchen said.
 “They are just relentless on the boards.
 They can have an off shooting night, but they’ll just clean up on the boards.
 You’ve got no shot if the other team shoots 40 more times and that’s a tribute to them being so active on the boards.”